Innovations for Regenerative Viticulture & Agriculture

 16:10 | SESSION 2 — Financing the regenerative agriculture transition

-Presentation of a pilot for scalable nature finance in Switzerland and land restoration with regenerative farming
+- Pilot for scalable nature finance in Switzerland and land restoration with regenerative farming

-Followed by a round table discussion and Q&A on impact targets and technologies for scalable MRV (Monitoring / Reporting / Verification) and PES (Payments for Ecosystem Services)
+- Impact targets and technologies for scalable MRV (Monitoring / Reporting / Verification) and PES (Payments for Ecosystem Services)

 ________________________________________________________________________________________________